KBNLresearch/ipmlab/doc/userGuide.md

 ### Naming of batches

 The batch name is automatically generated.
-It contains of a prefix (defined by the *prefixBatch* variable in Iromlab's configuration file), followed by a [Universally Unique Identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier), which is based on the hardware address and the current time ("version 1" UUID).
-This ensures that batch names are always unique if Iromlab is run on different machines in parallel.
+It contains of a prefix (defined by the *prefixBatch* variable in Ipmlab's configuration file), followed by a [Universally Unique Identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier), which is based on the hardware address and the current time ("version 1" UUID).
+This ensures that batch names are always unique if Ipmlab is run on different machines in parallel.

 ## Process a disc